 (4) "Rate year" means the 12-month period beginning

-(c) For the 27-month period beginning July 1, 2012, a hospital that would have qualified for the rate year beginning October 1, 2011, shall be a Safety-Net Hospital.
+(c) Beginning July 1, 2012 and ending on June 30, 2018, a hospital that would have qualified for the rate year beginning October 1, 2011, shall be a Safety-Net Hospital.

 (d) No later than August 15 preceding the rate year, each hospital shall submit the OBRA form to the Department.
 Prior to October 1, the Department shall notify each hospital whether it has qualified as a Safety-Net Hospital.

 (e) The Department may promulgate rules in order to implement this Section.

 (f) Nothing in this Section shall be construed as limiting the ability of the Department to include the Safety-Net Hospitals in the hospital rate reform mandated by Section 14-11 of this Code and implemented under Section 14-12 of this Code and by administrative rulemaking.

 (Source: P.A.
 97-689, eff.
 6-14-12; 98-104, eff.
 7-22-13; 98-651, eff.
 6-16-14.)